-Every complaint or other document commencing a civil case shall be accompanied by a completed Civil Cover Sheet, an Original Filing Form and a Disclosure-of Organizational Interests
+Every complaint or other document commencing a civil case shall be accompanied by a completed Civil Cover Sheet, an Original Filing Form and a Disclosure Statement.

-Certificate Statement.
 These required documents must be filed in the form provided by and available from the Clerk of Court.